wescale/kubernetes-formation/Day-2_K8s_core_objects/5-services/tutorial.md

 kubectl get services -w
 ```

-You should see something like this:
+You should see something like this (the EXTERNAL-IP may take several minutes to be populated):
 ```
 NAME          TYPE           CLUSTER-IP      EXTERNAL-IP   PORT(S)          AGE article-api   LoadBalancer   10.0.25.51   34.76.167.255   8080:32568/TCP   43s